PP4S 2026 – FAQ

 • ‘Appreciate and understand a wide range of high-quality live and recorded music drawn from different traditions and from great composers and musicians’

-6. ABOUT THE BIG SING
+7. ABOUT THE BIG SING

-The Big Sing events will be scheduled in January or February 2024.
-An opportunity which we hope will build the confidence within you and your students to be ready for 12 March 2024 at the Royal Albert Hall!
+This event will be particularly beneficial to schools who have limited time to engage with the materials in the Teachers’ Resource Pack; also useful for schools without a music specialist to help the children learn the songs.
+A great opportunity which we hope will build the confidence within you and your students to be ready for 17 March 2026 at the Royal Albert Hall!

-7. ABOUT THE ART CHALLENGE
+10. ABOUT THE ART CHALLENGE

 Throughout history, many artists have been inspired by the events that are recorded in the Bible.